JorgenVatle/xsolla/README.md

 # Xsolla Node Client

-A Node.js client for the Xsolla Publisher API.
+A Node.js client for the [Xsolla API](https://developers.xsolla.com/api/).
 Written in TypeScript to provide you with all the type checking and auto-completion convenience supported by most modern JS IDEs. 👌

 ## Installation
 Pull in the package with npm: